hajimes/mmh3/README.md

 Combined with probabilistic techniques like a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter), [MinHash](https://en.wikipedia.org/wiki/MinHash), and [feature hashing](https://en.wikipedia.org/wiki/Feature_hashing), mmh3 allows you to develop high-performance systems in fields such as data mining, machine learning, and natural language processing.

+Another common use of mmh3 is to [calculate favicon hashes](https://gist.github.com/yehgdotnet/b9dfc618108d2f05845c4d8e28c5fc6a) used by [Shodan](https://www.shodan.io), the world's first IoT search engine.

 ## How to use
 Install:
 ```shell